-Our exposure to interest rate risk in our banking book activities arises from differences in interest earned or paid as interest rates change and in repricing characteristics of our assets and liabilities.
-However, apart from our fixedrate debt positions, a significant portion of both our assets and liabilities reprice frequently in relation to interest rates which limits our exposure to movements in interest rates.
+Our exposure to interest rate risk in our banking book activities arises from differences in interest earned or paid as interest rates change, due to the reset characteristics of our assets and liabilities.
+Apart from our fixed-rate debt, a significant portion of both our assets and liabilities reset frequently in relation to interest rates, therefore limiting our exposure to interest rate risk.
+We evaluate our sensitivity to changes in interest rates across a range of interest rate scenarios.
 One of the methodologies used to monitor our sensitivity to interest rate risk is the Economic Value of Equity (EVE) sensitivity analysis.
-This measures the change in the present value of assets and liabilities as a function of different interest rate assumptions.
+This measures the change in the present value of banking book assets and liabilities as a function of different interest rate assumptions.

-For further information regarding asset-liability management, see "Risk Management - Liquidity Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K.
+information asset-liability For further regarding management, see "Risk Management - Liquidity Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.